Aline (song): Literature

-In the novel Lost Luggage which takes place during the student protests in Paris, a man listening to the song on the radio, after learning that his companion is pregnant, suggests to her that if the baby is a girl, she should be given the name "Aline".
+In the novel Lost Luggage by Jordi Puntí which takes place during the student protests in Paris, a man listening to the song on the radio, after learning that his companion is pregnant, suggests to her that if the baby is a girl, she should be given the name "Aline".
 When the woman asks him what would happen if the baby is a boy, he replied that he would name him "Christophe".

 The song is also mentioned in Response: A Contemporary Jewish Review.

 Test song

 In 1965, due to the great success of the song, it was chosen by Seeburg, a jukebox company, as a test song.
 The company bought one hundred records and sent them to the United States where they were added to the selection of an equal number of jukeboxes in strategic locations across the country to test consumer demand for French songs of that era.
 If successful, an additional 50,000 records would be ordered with plans to purchase additional French hits.